 PRAISE THE CORD

 We know this is true because corduroy is one of the few tailoring materials that improves with age.
 Slick worsteds are best when freshly pressed and clean; woolen flannels lose their charm once they become baggy and threadbare.
 But corduroy looks good rumpled, its plush ribs crushed and patchy.
 There’s something democratic about corduroy because you can’t buy or imitate the visible marks of authentic wear.
-The more time and use you put into a corduroy garment, the better it looks.
+The more you use a corduroy garment, the better it looks.

 About ten years ago, I bought a single-breasted corduroy suit in the color of a fox squirrel’s belly.
 It admittedly sat untouched for the first few years, mostly passed over for tweed sport coats and whipcord trousers.
 The late Charlie Davidson, who dressed jazz legends such as Miles Davis and Chet Baker at The Andover Shop, once said that tailored jackets need to hang for a year before he’d wear them.
 So perhaps my suit just needed to marinate.
 With due time, I’ve found it to be a useful garment around November, particularly for going to Thanksgiving dinners.
 Worn with oxford button-downs and suede loafers, it makes you look polished and presentable without any of the stiff formality that can be inherent in tailored clothing.